ozone-his/ozone-docs/docs/override-docker-services.md

 ## Disabling components in Ozone distribution

-Ozone distribution comes with O3, Odoo, Senaite and Superset as the default components.
-If you may want to disable any of them, here are the steps to follow:
+Ozone distribution comes with OpenMRS 3, Odoo, SENAITE and Superset as the default components.
+If you want to disable any of them, here are the steps to follow:

  - Start Ozone using [quick start](https://docs.ozone-his.com/) guide.